NiGhTTraX/strong-mock/README.md

 - `isString` - matches any string, can search for substrings and patterns,
 - `isArray` - matches any array, can search for subsets,
 - `isPlainObject` - matches any plain object,
-- `isPartial` - recursively matches a subset of an object,
+- `containsObject` - recursively matches a subset of an object,
 - `willCapture` - matches anything and stores the received value,
 - `matches` - [build your own matcher](#creating-your-own-matcher).